 Therefore Buridan, Peter of Ailly, and others who rejected the theory of complexe significabilia had to find some other bearers of truth and falsehood.
-In practice, most such authors took the propositions themselves (as distinct from their significates) as the bearers of truth value.
+In practice, most such authors took the propositions themselves (as distinct from their significates) as the bearers of truth value.48

-For nominalists like Buridan and Ockham, the bearers of truth value are propositions - that is, declarative sentences.
-And since they were nominalists, and so rejected any kind of metaphysically universal entities, this meant that they identified the bearers of truth value with sentence-tokens rather than sentence-
+For nominalists like Buridan and Ockham,49 the bearers of truth value are propositions - that is, declarative sentences.
+And since they were nominalists, and so rejected any kind of metaphysically universal entities, this meant that they identified the bearers of truth value with sentence-tokens rather than sentence-types50 - that is, with individual utterances or individual inscriptions (or individual)

-&lt;sup>47 On this, see Ch.
+47 On this, see Ch.
 3, p.
-61, above.
+63, above.

-&lt;sup>48 They could then interpret Boethius' text in various forced ways to avoid contradicting his authority, as Peter of Ailly does in his Conceptus et insolubilia, fols.
-7vb-8ra; Spade tr., § 98, p.
+48 They could then interpret Boethius' text in various forced ways to avoid contradicting his authority, as Peter of Ailly does in his Conceptus et insolubilia, fols.
+7^{vb}-8^{ra}; Spade trans., § 98, p.
 37.

-&lt;sup>49 Ockham of course predated the theory of complexe significabilia.
+49 Ockham of course predated the theory of complexe significabilia.
 Nevertheless he, like Buridan, held the theory I am about to describe.